Pacific Wrecks

 Damaged by Kamikaze

-On May 11, 1945 while operating off Okinawa and was hit and severely damaged by two kamikaze aircraft.
-The first kamikaze was an A6M Zero that appeared from a low cloud, dived toward the flight deck and dropped a 250 kg bomb, which went through the vessel and exploded in the sea.
+On May 11, 1945 off Okinawa and hit and severely damaged by two kamikaze aircraft at roughly Lat 25°44'N Long 129°28'E. The first kamikaze was an A6M Zero that appeared from a low cloud, dived toward the flight deck and dropped a 250 kg bomb, which went through the vessel and exploded in the sea.
 The same Zero then crashed onto the flight deck, destroying many parked aircraft igniting fuel and causing a huge fire.
-The remains of the Zero went over the deck and dropped into the sea.
+The remains of the Zero went over the deck and fell into the sea.

 Postwar

-In January 1946 returned to Bremerton for deactivation.
+In early January 1946 returned to Bremerton.
 On January 9, 1947 decommissioned into reserve and was reclassified three times.
 In October 1952 redesignated as USS Bunker Hill (CVA-17).
 In August 1953 redesignated as USS Bunker Hill (CVS-17).
 In May 1959 redesignated USS Bunker Hill (AVT-9) as an aircraft transport.

 In November 1966, stricken from the Naval Vessel Register.
 During the late 1960s and early 1970s, used as a stationary electronics test platform off San Diego.